STRDCoders/Ocnera/README.md

-# Ocnera - Ombi Content Reqest Application
+# Ocnera - Ombi Content Request Application

-This app allows you to connect to yours (or your friends) Ombi server in a comfterable UI with the Ombi API.
+This app allows you to connect to yours (or your friends) Ombi server in a comfortable UI with the Ombi API.
-It was created out of the bordem of quarantine and the laziness of a bored programer.
+It was created out of the boredom of quarantine and the laziness of a bored programmer.
 The app is written in Flutter in hope that one day i will get a Mac and publish it to IOS as well.

-## Requirments
+## Requirements
 * 23 SDK
 * Ombi server user(The server should be V3)